If you have any suggestions of helpful resources to add please get in-touch.

 You’re disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.

-Employers must make reasonable adjustments to make sure workers with disabilities, or physical or mental health conditions, are not substantially disadvantaged when doing their jobs.
+Employers must make reasonable adjustments to make sure workers with disabilities, or those with physical or mental health conditions, are not substantially disadvantaged when doing their jobs.

 This applies to all workers, including trainees, apprentices, contract workers and business partners.